Hapbee review & VIP discount

 - “Relax” for relaxing and when you have physical anxiety in the body

 Please note that I’m not claiming any of my tests have any scientific validity whatsoever.
 My tests are merely about my personal perception based on a variety of uses which could be wrong or there could be a placebo effect.

 I would say my approach to the first of my tests was ‘Lol, this just isn’t going to do anything.‘ Yet, after 5-10 minutes, I really did feel ‘subtly different’.
 From that point onwards my cynicism was replaced by healthy scepticism and I was more like ‘Hmmm, maybe there could be something here‘.
 After over 20 hours of use, it’s ‘Hapbee definitely does something for me‘.
 Let’s talk a bit more about what the ‘something’ is.

 I tested 4 of the 6 Hapbee modes, spending the most time with FOCUS and SLEEPY modes.
 I tried HAPPY a few times because I just wanted it to work, I’d love to be able to help find a product that could make the place a happier world.
 But…

 I often have difficulty in getting to sleep.

 I’m reasonably sure that Hapbee delivers something positive to me on the sleep front.
 I don’t feel any different in SLEEP mode but using Hapbee 15-30 minutes before I try to get to sleep seems to then get me to sleep quickly immediately afterwards.

-The third night is where I wore Hapbee for about 10 minutes before putting it under my pillow with the 4-hour SLEEP mode enabled.
+The third night, I wore Hapbee for about 10 minutes before putting it under my pillow with the 4-hour SLEEP mode enabled.